GChief117/BirdMusicApp/README.md

 # BirdMusicApp

-Hey Everyone, this is a BirdApp I made in Swift UI to help with audio configuration, while adding on different view points such as HStack, VStack, adn VStacks.
+Hey Everyone, this is a BirdApp I made in Swift UI to help with audio configuration, while adding on different view points such as HStack, VStack, and VStacks.

 Along with a search bar to look for names of birds and counter for how many times an audio has been played.